multiversx/mx-docs/docs/sdk-and-tools/elastic-search.md

 ### Option 2

 :::warning
-We plan to remove this option in the release `rc/v1.7.0`
+We plan to remove this option in the `rc/v1.7.0` release.
 :::

 In order to set up an observer that indexes in Elasticsearch, one has to update the `external.toml` file from the node's